IqtedarU/Electricity_and_Temperature_Derivatives_for_Hedging_Purposes/README.md

 - `simulation.py`: Full simulation of price, temperature, load, and earnings
 - `MSF568_2023cFall_AnalyticTermProject.csv`: Historical inputs for means and standard deviations
-- `notebooks/`: Visualization of simulation results and hedging performance

 This project demonstrates practical energy risk management using quantitative tools and can be extended to real-world scenarios by calibrating with market and weather data.